-Experience: Minimum of 3-5 years experience with social services or service/program delivery.
+Experience: Minimum of 3-5 years experience with social services or service/program delivery, and providing leadership to a department, program or service.
 Demonstrated experience in coordinating staff and volunteer activities.
 Ability to interpret program trends, results, and related data to formulate recommendations.
 Ability to manage multiple priorities with strong skills in planning and problem-solving.
 Ability to relate well and effectively with diverse groups and individuals.

-Management Experience: Minimum of 1-3 years staff supervisory experience preferred.
+Management Experience: Minimum of 1-3 years staff management experience.

 Skills and Abilities: Excellent interpersonal, verbal and written communication skills.
 Develops project plans & budgets.
 Demonstrates in-depth knowledge of program or service.
 Demonstrated ability in creating presentations and developing training modules.
 Develops strategies to achieve organizational goals.
 Demonstrated analytical and decision-making skills to develop creative processes for continuous program or service improvements.
 Demonstrated analytical and decision-making skills to develop creative processes for continuous program or service improvements.
 Proven track record of collaboration, facilitation, problem solving, marketing, leadership, and partnership management.
 Additionally, this position requires ability for planning, public speaking, project management and process improvement.
 Individual must be customer oriented, organized, and able to operate with an orientation toward solutions with an external focus, and team orientation.